 The EPA Research Programme is a Government of Ireland initiative funded by the Department of the Environment, Climate and Communications.

 The FAQ's list here provides an answer to popular questions we are asked.

-The 2022-2023 Fulbright-EPA Awards call is open and will close on Friday 29th October at 16:00 GMT.
+The EPA Waters of Life Research Call 2023 is now open and will close on 8th March 2023 at 16:00 GMT.